 With a success rate of 98% the dental implant procedure is much sought-after as a tooth replacement option for many people around the world.
-Dental implants are especially popular with patients who have had uncomfortable dentures or inconvenient bridgework done but because the procedure requires surgery, most patients have lots of questions.
+Dental implants are especially popular with patients who have had uncomfortable dentures or inconvenient bridgework done but because the procedure requires surgery, most patients have lots of questions related dental implant treatment, cost per tooth, and more.
 Let’s have a look at the ins and outs of dental implant surgery.

 What Is A Dental Implant?